mintproject/mic/docs/commands/configure.md

 ## Description

-MIC uses several APIs (GitHub, DockerHub and MINT Model catalog) to upload model components.
+MIC uses several APIs (DockerHub and MINT Model catalog) to upload model components.
 The MINT Model Catalog requires credentials for adding and modifying contents in the catalog.
-You can use the `credentials` command to configure a username and password for the [Model Catalog API](https://model-catalog-python-api-client.readthedocs.io/en/latest/endpoints/), GitHub and DockerHub.
+You can use the `credentials` command to configure a username and password for the [Model Catalog API](https://model-catalog-python-api-client.readthedocs.io/en/latest/endpoints/) and DockerHub.
 For ease of use, this command can also be used with no parameters, it will prompt the user to enter any required field not given.

 ## Options